 Topologist has been teaching rope bondage throughout North America since 2009.
-His non-dogmatic approach to rope centers safety and adaptability, with ties based on explicable physical principles.
+His non-dogmatic approach to rope combines concepts from Eastern and Western bondage, with a focus on safety, reliable ties, and adaptability to different bodies and play styles.
 He has invented numerous new techniques, including the popular Somerville Bowline cuff.
-He pioneered use of the inverted classroom in bondage education, has ties and articles featured in books by at least 3 authors, and is the creator of Crash Restraint, the world’s largest completely free bondage education website.
+He pioneered use of the inverted classroom in bondage education, has ties and articles featured in books by at least 3 authors, and is the creator of Crash Restraint.

 In teaching rope, Topologist also draws upon his expertise as a photographer, engineer, climber, yogi, and aerialist; he encourages students to explore the mechanics, aesthetics, and experience of bondage from multiple angles, simultaneously developing muscle memory, intuition, and rational understanding.
 His classes are intensively hands-on while being structured to support multiple learning styles.

 Note: I am constantly coming up with new material, and am also happy to rearrange the content in any of my existing classes to tailor something to a particular timeslot and audience.
 If you are interested in having me present, please view these more as examples of what I could teach, than a fixed list that you have to pick from.